This topic describes how to create a subscription dedicated host in the Elastic Compute Service (ECS) console.

 - Allow Automatic Deployment:

 - Click Preview.

 - In the Preview dialog box, confirm the configurations and click Create Order.

-- On the page that appears, complete the payment as prompted.
+- Complete the payment as prompted.